glennhenry/cs-notes/docs/compilers-and-programming-languages/08-data-types/data-types.md

 ### Type Systems

 Type system is a set of rules, constraints, and mechanisms in programming languages that define and enforce the types of values and expressions used in a program.
-It consists of :
+It consists of:

 - **Built-in types** (also called primitive or predefined types), common types include boolean, integer, char, float, double, etc. These are typically supported in hardware.
 - **Mechanism to declare and define new types**.